How to Get Featured in the App Store

 Benefits of Getting Your App Featured in the App Store

 The benefits of these features?
-You’d get an immense amount of impressions, click-throughs, and installs by a very relevant audience.
+You’d get an immense amount of impressions, click-throughs, and installs from a very relevant audience.

 On top of that, featured apps receive a mark of authentication.
 A feature says, Apple verifies this app as one of high-quality design and functionality.
 This added level of trust leads to increased installs.

 How to get your app featured in the Apple App Store?

 Getting featured is no simple task.
 But, it’s one that is worth your time and effort.
 First, let’s remember that Apple is as much a design company as it is a tech company.
 They love their sleekness and this love is transferred into their content curation.
 To get your app featured in Apple’s App Store, it has to have the following.

 Design a sleek user interface (UI) and intuitive user experience (UX)

 No surprise here.
 A sleek UI is essential to getting Apple to highlight your app.
 They don’t give away app design awards for no reason.
 Apple knows that a good UX/UI can make all the difference when it comes to mobile.

 Mobile users are used to gorgeously designed apps.
 If your app works well but looks like it was made in 2010 that’s not going to cut it.